redmix-run/redmix/docs/docs/graphql.md

 <!-- Source: https://community.redwoodjs.com/t/how-to-create-field-resolver/195/7 -->

-### Redmix's Resolver Args
+### Cedar's Resolver Args

 [According to the spec](https://graphql.org/learn/execution/#root-fields-resolvers), resolvers take four arguments: `args`, `obj`, `context`, and `info`.
-In Redmix, resolvers do take these four arguments, but what they're named and how they're passed to resolvers is slightly different:
+In Cedar, resolvers do take these four arguments, but what they're named and how they're passed to resolvers is slightly different:

 - `args` is passed as the first argument
 - `obj` is named `root` (all the rest keep their names)